Heerozh/spectre/README.md

 Place an order on an asset to target number of shares in position, negative number means short.

-If no transaction occurs, like asset cannot be traded or limited by `daily_curb`, it will return False.
+If asset cannot be traded or limited by `daily_curb`, it will return False.

 ### SimulationBlotter.batch_order_target